treescribe/app-legals/terms.md

 # SaaS Agreement

-*Treescriber SaaS Agreement - 6 August 2018*
+*Treescribe SaaS Agreement - 6 August 2018*

 **Capitalised words and phrases are defined in the section of the document entitled "Definitions".**

 **Provider** means Informatio Pty Ltd (ACN 162 135 864) of New South Wales, Australia, contactable on pat@codepact.com

-**Customer** means you or the entity that you are contracting for as authorised representative, contactable on the email used to register with the product at Treescriber.com
+**Customer** means you or the entity that you are contracting for as authorised representative, contactable on the email used to register with the product at Treescribe.com

 ## 1. Supply of services